British patents listed by patent number

 271021896Changing mechanisms, focusing etc. Used on falling plate cameras.

-Falling plate camera (Jackson's patents), Improved Rapid
+Falling plate camera (Jackson's patents), Improved Rapid, Falling plate camera (Jackson's patents)

-274611910Mechanism for tensioning and releasing Roller-blind shutter.
-Also applied to Focal plane shutters.
+274611910Mechanism for tensioning and releasing roller-blind shutter.
+Also applied to Focal-plane shutters.

 275921912Diaphragm shutter with gear train to regulate the exposure.
 Used on the Compur.